cfpb/hmda-frontend/src/documentation/markdown/2018/filing-faq.md

 ### Submission

 #### When is the filing period?
-The **Annual filing** period is between [January 1 and March 1](https://ffiec.cfpb.gov/documentation/2018/annual-filing-dates/) of each year.
-The [HMDA Platform](https://ffiec.cfpb.gov/filing) for each filing period opens January 1st.
+The **Annual filing** period is between <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/documentation/2018/annual-filing-dates/">January 1 and March 1</a> of each year.
+The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/filing">HMDA Platform</a> for each filing period opens January 1st.
 The submission deadline is March 1st.

 #### How do I know my file was submitted?
 Upon signing and submitting your file, an email confirming your submission will be sent to the email address on file.
 Additionally, when you log into your account, you should see a message stating: